wanforge/quotes/README.md

 - ⭐ Wisdom has never made a bigot, but learning has.

 ## Y
+- 🎸 You win the victory when you yield to friends.

 - 🎊 You can always count on Americans to do the right thing - after they've tried everything else.